 Located on Highway 101 on the central Oregon Coast (in fact, almost at the exact center) is Florence—Oregon’s Coastal Playground.
 Big sand dune adventures (dune buggies, ATVs, sandboarding, camping) are near the top of the list of things to do.
 But with miles and miles of uncrowded beaches there is horseback riding, beachcombing, tide pooling, kite flying, boogie boarding, surfing, kiteboarding, and romantic sunset beach walks.
 Oh, and there are ancient forests for hiking, foraging, biking, and finding waterfalls.
 In between there are more than a dozen pristine lakes within a dozen miles, the Siuslaw River, and all kinds of fishing, crabbing, and clamming.
 If in-town adventure is more your style, there is a vibrant Old Town district with lodging, a marina, quaint shops, fascinating galleries, and incredible food and drink.
 World-class golf, museums, an antique district, casino gaming, and a public events center with international caliber shows round out the offerings.

-Wildcat Creek Covered Bridge
+Deadwood Covered Bridge

 Carl G. Washburne Memorial State Park